-The U.S.-Chile FTA calls for open tendering, including the name of the supplier and the value of the contract.
+The U.S.-Chile Free Trade Agreement (FTA) calls for open tendering, including the name of the supplier and the value of the contract.
 The FTA provisions cover all non-construction procurements by over twenty Chilean central government entities, as well as local government agencies.
 The agreement also calls for non-discriminatory “national treatment” for either country’s suppliers.
 Tender opportunities should be published at least thirty days in advance and technical specifications or requirements should be performance-based.
 The agreement further establishes an impartial authority to review any challenges filed against specific procurement awards.

 U.S. companies bidding on Government tenders may also qualify for U.S. Government advocacy.
 A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
 The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
 Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
-Consult Advocacy Center on foreign government contracts.
+Consult Advocacy for Foreign Government Contracts for additional information.

 Chile has a well-developed Financial Services sector, and local banks have access to capital funds at competitive prices; therefore the activity of multilateral banks in the country resembles more developed countries.

 Multilateral Development Banks and Financing Government Sales